 If your RSLA audience is set to “targeting”, rather than casting a wide net for new users that are searching for certain keywords as well as previous site visitors, you might only be targeting the latter which can be a very narrow segment of users.
 It is important to always monitor what your flexible reach audience targeting settings are both at the ad group level and campaign level which may or may not be as easy to find depending on what tool you are using to edit the ads.

-By simply changing this RLSA audience setting to “observation” a the campaign level, you will see an immediate spike in volume of users and eventually in revenue.
+By simply changing this RLSA audience setting to “observation” at the campaign level, you will see an immediate spike in the volume of users and eventually in revenue.
 Another good note to remember is that many times when you are creating new campaigns and layering in audiences, they sometimes default to “targeting”, so it’s always important to check, double-check, and triple-check your flexible reach audience targeting settings in order to make sure you have complete control over your digital biome.

 It’s a jungle out there, and whether you are using plastic straws or metal straws.
 The most important lesson in maintaining and supporting the actual ecosystem you live in and the digital ecosystem you manage is to always be aware of how each setting affects your campaign.